-- The school's Behaviour for Learning policy, including a clear code of conduct and expectations for all students. - An outstanding system of pastoral care, guidance and support. - Respect and Kindness is one of the core values of our school's.
-The pupils know and understand that it is expected that kindness is shown to everyone, adults and children. - Pupils are helped to acquire an understanding of, and respect for, their own and other cultures and ways of life. - The Beliefs & Values curriculum, which is compulsory for all students, provides a broad and balanced education on a range of faiths, religions and cultures.
-This is supplemented by our assembly and enrichment activities. - Staff and pupils are encouraged to challenge prejudicial or discriminatory behaviour. - Through the Personal Development and Beliefs & Values curriculums pupils are encouraged to discuss and respect differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations. - Assemblies, Form time, enrichment activities and lessons are used to challenge prejudicial attitudes and language. - We offer a culturally rich and diverse curriculum in which all major religions are studied and respected. - Sporting and House competitions that help to instil 'fair play' and engender a 'team spirit'.
+- The school's Behaviour for Learning policy, including a clear code of conduct and expectations for all students. - An outstanding system of pastoral care, guidance and support. - Pupils are helped to acquire an understanding of, and respect for, their own and other cultures and ways of life. - The Philosophy & Beliefs curriculum, which is compulsory for all students, provides a broad and balanced education on a range of faiths, religions and cultures.
+This is supplemented by our assembly and enrichment activities. - Staff and pupils are encouraged to challenge prejudicial or discriminatory behaviour. - Through the Personal Development and Beliefs & Values curriculums pupils are encouraged to discuss and respect differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations.